-Typically these symptoms will begin to peak in someone going through Percocet withdrawal on day four and slowly begin to subside in the following days.
+Typically, these symptoms will begin to peak in someone going through Percocet withdrawal on day four and slowly begin to subside in the following days.
 Although still very much fatigued and restless, those suffering will start to finally experience a little more relief the longer they are abstinent from Percocet.

-Although they may get through the short-term acute stages of withdrawal, post acute withdrawal can last up to 10 days after.
-These post acute symptoms include random bouts of nausea, goose bumps, stomach cramps, anxiety and depression.
+Although they may get through the short-term acute stages of withdrawal, post-acute withdrawal can last up to 10 days after.
+These post-acute symptoms include random bouts of nausea, goose bumps, stomach cramps, anxiety, and depression.
 Although rare, these symptoms can sometimes appear for up to two years after last use.

 Percocet withdrawal is a very serious matter and if you are experiencing any type of withdrawal symptoms, you do not have to go through this alone.
 It is important to seek help and assistance, as Percocet withdrawal can be dangerous and uncomfortable.
-There are also underlying mental health issues that need to be addressed in order to achieve success in recovery, and to prevent relapse on Percocet.
+There are also underlying mental health issues that need to be addressed in order to achieve success in recovery and to prevent relapse on Percocet.

-Seeking Help and Assistance for Percocet Withdrawal:
+Seeking Help and Assistance for Percocet Withdrawal

 Percocet addiction is extremely dangerous and potentially deadly.
 If you or a loved one is experiencing Percocet withdrawal it is key to seek the proper treatment to help assist those suffering.
 It is important to know that opiate addiction is a widespread epidemic and that you are not alone in this struggle.
 There are experienced treatment centers out there that specialize in the rehabilitation of those experiencing dependence on opiates such as Percocet.
 At our drug rehab in Orange County, we help individuals addicted to Percocet and other substances find healing and recovery daily.